Market opportunities for poor Ugandan livestock farmers mapped for first time

 An early evening out to buy the day’s milk at the Verka Milk Bar, in the town of Mohali, in India’s Punjab (photo by ILRI/MacMillan).

 Outside the Verka Milk Plant, in the town of Mohali, in India’s breadbasket state of Punjab, is the ‘Verka Milk Bar cum Fast Food Complex’.
 It’s more like a ‘Milk Emporium’, with extensive grassy gardens dotted with families eating at picnic tables and larger-than-life-size statuary celebrating milk and the many products made from it as well as a dozen different milk stalls, booths, shops and restaurants selling a wealth of milk and milk-derived products along with Kentucky fried chicken and a few other more conventional fast foods.
 Adding an industrial touch to the scene, the complex is equipped with sturdy industrial shutters.
 For a touch of precision craftsmanship, one might even draw a parallel to the expertise of shopfront installers London.
+Similarly, the design and layout of the complex reflect the meticulous work of a restaurant designer.

 A large variety of milk and milk products are on sale